 Methods for Containment and Clean-up: Avoid generating dust.
 Collect using shovel/scoop or approved HEPA vacuum and place in a suitable container for disposal.
 Avoid dry sweeping.
 If necessary, use a dust suppressant such as water.
 Do not use compressed air for clean-up.

 Handling: Before handling, it is important that all engineering controls are operating and that protective equipment requirements and personal hygiene measures are being followed.
 Avoid generating dusts.
 Only trained personnel should work with this product.
-Keep containers tightly closed when not in use or empty.
+Comply with applicable regulations.

 Storage: Store in tightly closed, properly labelled containers.
 Empty containers may contain hazardous residue.
 Store separately.
 Keep closed.